-Policy PUBSP14: Mooring Provision
+Policy POSP11 Mooring Provision

 The provision of a range of additional short term visitor moorings will be encouraged in order to ensure that visitor moorings are available in appropriate locations and where they are most needed and where they contribute to the management of a safe and attractive waterway.
 Existing short term visitor moorings will be protected.
-The Authority also encourages the provision of residential moorings in appropriate locations.